 Nepal is located in South Asia between China in the north and India to the south, east, and west.
-While the total land area is 147,181 sq. km including the water area of the country that is 3,830 sq. km.
+While the total land area is 147,181 sq. km including the water area of the country which is 3,830 sq. km.
 The geographical coordinates are 28°00′N 84°00′E. Nepal falls in the temperate zone north of the Tropic of Cancer.
 Nepal’s ecological zones run east to west about 800 km along its Himalayan axis, 150 to 250 km north to south, and is vertically intersected by the river systems.
-The country can be divided into three main geographical regions: Himalayan region, mid hill region, and Terai region.
+The country can be divided into three main geographical regions: the Himalayan region, the mid-hill region, and the Terai region.
 The highest point in the country is Mt.
 Everest (8,848 m) while the lowest point is in the Terai plains of Kechana Kalan in Jhapa (60 m).

-Of 163 wetlands documented, the nine globally recognized Ramsar sites are: Koshi Tappu Wildlife Reserve, Beeshazarital (Chitwan), Jagdishpur Reservoir (Kapilvastu) Ghodaghodi Tal (Kailali) in the Terai, and Gokyo (Solukhumbu), Phoksundo (Dolpa), Rara (Mugu) and Mai Pokhari (Ilam) in the mountain region.
+Of 163 wetlands documented, the nine globally recognized Ramsar sites are Koshi Tappu Wildlife Reserve, Beeshazarital (Chitwan), Jagdishpur Reservoir (Kapilvastu) Ghodaghodi Tal (Kailali) in the Terai, and Gokyo (Solukhumbu), Phoksundo (Dolpa), Rara (Mugu) and Mai Pokhari (Ilam) in the mountain region.
 There are more than 30 natural caves in the country out of which only a few are accessible by road.
 Maratika Cave (also known as Haleshi) is a pilgrimage site associated with Buddhism and Hinduism.
 Siddha Cave is near Bimalnagar along the Kathmandu-Pokhara highway.
-Pokhara is also known for caves namely Bats’ shed, Batulechar, Gupteswar, Patale Chhango.
-The numerous caves around Lo Manthang in Mustang include Luri and Tashi Kabum which house ancient murals and chhortens dating back to the 13th century.
+Pokhara is also known for its caves namely Bats’ Shed, Batulechar, Gupteswar, and Patale Chhango.
+The numerous caves around Lo Manthang in Mustang include Luri and Tashi Kabum which house ancient murals and shortens dating back to the 13th century.

 History Of Nepal,

-During their 550 year rule, the Mallas built numerous temples and splendid palaces with picturesque squares.
+During their 550-year rule, the Mallas built numerous temples and splendid palaces with picturesque squares.
 It was also during their rule that society and the cities became well organized; religious festivals were introduced and literature, music, and art were encouraged.
-After the death of Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon) and Patan (Lalitpur).
-Around this time, the Nepal as we know it today was divided into about 46 independent principalities.
+After the death of Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon), and Patan (Lalitpur).
+Around this time, Nepal, as we know it today, was divided into about 46 independent principalities.
 One among these was the kingdom of Gorkha with a Shah ruler.
 Much of Kathmandu Valley’s history around this time was recorded by Capuchin friars who lived in the valley on their way in and out of Tibet.

 An ambitious Gorkha King named Prithvi Narayan Shah embarked on a conquering mission that led to the defeat of all the kingdoms in the valley (including Kirtipur which was an independent state) by 1769.
 Instead of annexing the newly acquired states to his kingdom of Gorkha, Prithvi Narayan decided to move his capital to Kathmandu establishing the Shah dynasty which ruled unified Nepal from 1769 to 2008.